metamer/ion/README.md

 # ion
 Implementation for personal website in Django (data not included)

-Requires mptt to be in python path
+Requires [https://github.com/django-mptt/django-mptt|mptt] to be in python path